 Description

 This ‘Canada 150’ Commemorative $100, TEN OUNCE coin combines important Canadian history, spectacular high relief art, a double effigy of Queen Elizabeth and Queen Victoria, with an extremely low mintage of just 1,000 coins.
-This is the second coin in the series, and it is expected that demand will far exceed the very limited supply.
+HST/GST exempt.

 As Canada reached its milestone 60th Anniversary of Confederation in 1927, the precedent first set in 1867 was followed to create a new large format allegorical commemorative medal.
 In celebration of ‘Canada 150’, this design has been brought back to life in a new ten ounce fine silver $100 coin.
 The design was first created by Canadian illustrator Charles William Jefferys (1869-1951), and was engraved by the illustrious French medallist, Raymond Delamarre (1890-1986) of the Paris Mint.